Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/watch_watch_diff.md

 ## Use watch_diff to obtain gradient when running
 ### `test_watch_diff.py`
-The following is an example to demonstrate how to use `oneflow.watch_diff` to obtain the gradient at run time.
+The following is an example to demonstrate how to use `oneflow.watch_diff` to obtain the gradient at runtime.
 ```python
 # test_watch_diff.py
 import oneflow as flow